Terbau/Vocabulary-Quiz/README.md

 # Quiz Commands
 These are commands that you can write at any time during a quiz:
 - `ss` or `skip` - Skips the current word.
 - `saveas {name}` - Saves your progress so that you can keep on going another time.
-Note that the file will be saved as `xx-inprogress-{name}.json`.
+Note that the file will be saved as `xx-inprogress-{name}.json` and you need to use that name when you are trying to open the quiz again at a later point.